I’m a jazz

 By the way, it’s very kind of you to send me your CD, but I almost certainly won’t review it, and if I did the readership of a provincial jazz blog almost certainly wouldn’t do you much good.
 Do tell me about any under-publicised gigs, though, and I’ll make noise either here or (more likely) on twitter.

 Posts start below.

-- Bristol jazz diary, July 17 - Weekly pointer to Mr Benjamin’s comprehensive jazz previews on Bristol 247, which I link to so blog followers don’t have to go looking for it.
+- Bristol jazz week, Sep 12 - Weekly pointer to Mr Benjamin’s comprehensive jazz previews on Bristol 247, which I link to so blog followers don’t have to go looking for it.
 This week’s is here.
 As he says, the date for John Law at the Bear is an enticing prospect.
 Sam Crockatt’s recent appearances in Bristol have shown us a superb player, […]